PLCnext/EdgeDevices/README.md

 If your project meets all criteria and is validated to be an organizational repository, you are responsible for maintenance.
 If the project is outdated, we reserve the right to remove it.

+## Edge-Cockpit
+To start any function on the EPC, make sure your Host-PC is connected via Ethernet and configured in the same network.
+Open up a webbrowser (e.g. Google Chrome) and open-up the Edge-Cockpit:
+<b>ip-adress/cockpit </b>
+(default X2-Ip adress: 192.168.2.10/cockpit)

 ## Quickstart-Guide

 |   #  |  Topic   |  Content   |  SourceCode   |